Five things to know about groundhogs, an animal for all seasons

 While hibernating, a groundhog's body temperature drops from about 99 degrees Fahrenheit to as low as 37 degrees Fahrenheit, the National Wildlife Federation reports.
 Their heartbeat slows from about 80 beats per minute to just five beats per minute, and their breathing slows from about 16 breaths per minute to as few as two breaths per minute.

 During this deep sleep, their metabolic rate is much lower than while they are active, which means they aren't as reliant on their fat stores than they would otherwise be if they were active.
 Still, though, groundhogs lose about 25 percent of their body weight during hibernation, the wildlife federation reports.

 In the case of Punxsutawney Phil, he doesn't naturally emerge from his hibernation each year for his special day.
 Instead, he is awoken just for the spectacle.
 Here in Illinois, groundhogs do typically emerge from hibernation in February, the University of Illinois Extension reports.
-However, they do not typically emerge so early in February.
+However, they do not typically emerge so early in the month.

 They have big appetites

 If you're going to sleep the winter away, you're going to need to make up for it by packing it in during spring, summer and fall.
 To that end, groundhogs have been known to eat 1 pound or more of vegetation at a time, the wildlife federation reports.
 One pound of food may not seem like much, but it's the equivalent of a 150-pound person eating 15 pounds of food in one sitting.